PyCHKnet/CC-Scraping-Telegram/README.md

 ## Usage

 1. Enter the group ID
-2. The script will scrape all new messages in the group and save the CCs
+2. Enter API and Hash
-3. The CCs will be saved in the `card_info.txt` file
+3. Enter login Credentials

-## Contributing
+4. The script will scrape all new messages in the group and save the CCs

-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+5. The CCs will be saved in the `card_info.txt` file

 ## Output